 Communities are not served when solutions are imposed from outside.
 Parsons students use design to form partnerships with clients and communities, engaging social agencies and community stakeholders as co-designers.

-Students have created new facilities for deserving organizations and designed new methods of exchanging information within communities.
-Through discussion with clients, colleagues, and communities, students learn that socially responsible design is only possible when all parties express their diverse viewpoints using diverse means.
+Students have created new facilities for organizations and designed new methods of exchanging information within communities.
+Through discussion with clients, colleagues, and communities, students learn that socially responsible design is possible only when all parties express their diverse viewpoints using diverse means.

 Sponsored Applied Research